JADukeAIPI/AIPIProject/README.md

     After you have populated the database.
 Please run dbquery.ipynb.
 This file will extract data from the db and make various SQL queries.

-    Additionally, open EDA_and_modeling.ipynb using the 'open in colab' link and select run all.
+    Additionally, open EDA_and_modeling.ipynb in the ../Exploratory Analysis folder using the 'open in colab' link and select run all.
 This file will create all of the modeling inputs for our web application.

     Lastly, open a terminal and navigate to ../Cloud Deployment/home.py and run "streamlit run home.py".
 This will open our web app and allow you to interact with it.